shadow-robot/sr_interface/sr_multi_moveit/sr_moveit_planner_benchmarking/README.md

 # sr_moveit_planner_benchmarking

 A package to test the different MoveIt planners.
 Planners currently configured are OMPL, SBPL and STOMP.
-Different scenes can be found in the **data** folder.
-The scpl repository can be found [here](https://github.com/shadow-robot/sandbox) and stomp [here](https://github.com/ros-industrial/industrial_moveit).
+Different scenes can be found in the **data/inactive_tests** folder.
+To include the scene in the benchmarking tests, move the yaml file up a directory level into **data**.
+The sbpl repository can be found [here](https://github.com/shadow-robot/sandbox) and stomp [here](https://github.com/ros-industrial/industrial_moveit).
 You'll need to include them in your workspace.

 # Launch